-A part-time Hybrid MSW program was approved and began summer 2016.

-The Master of Science in Respiratory Care (MSRC) was approved and the first class admitted in fall 2017.
+- A part-time Hybrid MSW program was approved and began summer 2016.
+The Master of Science in Respiratory Care (MSRC) was approved and the first - The Master of Science in Respiratory Care (MSRC) was approved and the first class admitted in fall 2017.